up

 Program Performance Measures

-3 Metric reflects satisfaction with services provided by CASA (contract with Latino Health Initiative) and Cross Cultural Infotech (contract with Asian American Health Initiative.)
-In FY23, there were 978 survey respondents across both programs.
-FY24-FY26 projections are based on percentages of satisfied clients from FY21-FY23.
+4 Metric reflects satisfaction with services provided by CASA (contract with Latino Health Initiative) and Cross Cultural Infotech (contract with Asian American Health Initiative).
+In FY24, there were 1,265 survey respondents across both programs.
+FY25-FY27 projection/targets account for 80% minimum standard set in contract with vendors.

 anchor